A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 A Bitcoin ATM allows customers to buy or sell cryptocurrency without using a traditional online exchange.

-A Bitcoin ATM business means providing customers with a physical machine through which they can buy cryptocurrencies with cash and, with a two-way machine, also sell them and receive cash.
+A Bitcoin ATM business involves providing customers with a physical machine through which they can buy cryptocurrencies with cash and, if the machine is two-way, also sell them and collect cash.

-The operator is the company that manages the entire Bitcoin ATM process.
-The owner of a shop, kiosk or petrol station is often only the host of the location.
+The operator is the company that manages the entire Bitcoin ATM operation.
+The owner of a shop, kiosk, or petrol station is often only the location host.

-The revenue model is based on fees and spread, but profit depends on whether transaction revenue covers operating costs.
-That is why owning a Bitcoin ATM is not passive income, but a business that requires constant control.
+The revenue model is based on transaction fees and the spread, but profit depends on whether transaction revenue covers operating costs.
+That is why owning a Bitcoin ATM is not passive income, but a business that requires continuous oversight.

 How a Bitcoin ATM works

-A Bitcoin ATM allows users to buy or sell cryptocurrency for cash without using a traditional online exchange.
-When buying, the customer deposits cash, accepts the rate and fees, and the cryptocurrency is sent to their blockchain address.
+A Bitcoin ATM lets users buy or sell cryptocurrency for cash without using a traditional online exchange.
+When buying, the customer deposits cash, accepts the exchange rate and fees, and the cryptocurrency is sent to their blockchain address.

-When selling, the process works in reverse: the customer sends cryptocurrency to the machine and receives cash after the transaction is confirmed.
-Two-way machines are convenient for customers, but more difficult for the operator to manage.
+When selling, the process works in reverse: the customer sends cryptocurrency to the machine and, after the transaction is confirmed, collects cash.
+Two-way machines are convenient for customers, but more demanding for the operator to manage.

-The guide shows 5 steps for buying Bitcoin at a Bitcoin ATM in Switzerland: machine location, wallet, verification, payment and confirmation.
+The guide shows the 5 steps for buying Bitcoin at a Bitcoin ATM in Switzerland: locating the machine, preparing a wallet, verification, payment, and confirmation.

 Is a BTC ATM business profitable?

-A Bitcoin ATM business in Switzerland can be profitable, but only with good turnover, a reasonable margin and cost control.
+A Bitcoin ATM business in Switzerland can be profitable, but only with solid transaction volume, a reasonable margin, and cost control.

-The main sources of revenue from a Bitcoin ATM are:
+The main sources of Bitcoin ATM revenue are:

 transaction fees,